-- A. Recital Lab Participation - 1.
-Performance: MUS 100 Recital Lab.
-All music majors enrolled in applied music are required to attend the Monday afternoon Recital Lab from 2:10-3:00 pm in Minsky Recital Hall.
+- 1. Performance: MUS 100 Recital Lab.
+All music majors enrolled in applied music are required to attend the Monday afternoon Recital Lab from 2:00-2:50 pm in Minsky Recital Hall.
 Attendance is taken and grades are as follows: 0-1 unexcused absences=A, 2 unexcused absences=B, 3 unexcused absences=C, 4 unexcused absences=D, 5 or more unexcused absences=F. - 2.
 Barring well-documented illness, or other emergency, students must perform on the Monday Recital Lab for which they are signed up, unless a swap can be mutually agreed upon, and the School of Performing Arts Office has been adequately notified.
-Documentation of absences should be given to Beth Wiemann, Chair, Music Division.
+Documentation of absences should be given to Dr. Philip Edelman, Director of the School of Performing Arts.
 With the exception of the first semester (MUS 210 or MUS 201), all music majors are required to perform once each semester on his/her primary instrument, or vocally if the major performance area is voice.
-Performance on Recital Lab in semesters in which recitals, ex.
-Junior Recital, are performed are at the discretion of the applied teacher. - 3.
-Recital Lab Forms for participation in this activity may be obtained from the School of Performing Arts Office.
-Completed forms are due at the School of Performing Arts Office no later than 4:00 p.m.
-Friday before the performance.
+Performance at Recital Lab in semesters in which Junior or Senior recitals are performed are at the discretion of the applied teacher. - 3.
+Recital Lab forms may be obtained from the School of Performing Arts Office.
+Completed forms are due at the School of Performing Arts Office no later than 4:00 p.m. on the Friday before the performance.
 Student recitals are limited to what is printed on this form.
 Applied teachers must approve not only their own student, but any student accompanists as well.
 Forms turned in without appropriate signatures will be returned to the student.
 Group performances may be approved for Monday recital requirement at the discretion of the applied faculty member(s) involved.
 Pianists performing on the Monday Recital Lab need not play from memory.
 Instructors may require participation of non-music major applied students at their own discretion. - 4.
-Monday Recital Labs are audio and video taped, whenever possible, and are available in the School of Performing Arts office for a 24-hour maximum sign-out. - 5.
+Monday Recital Labs are recorded; performers will receive private links to youtube in order to view their performances. - 5.
 Students performing in Recital Lab are expected to perform with a piano accompanist if their selected piece calls for one.
 Students who plan to perform with a member of the piano faculty must give their music to the accompanist at least two weeks in advance.
 This allows adequate time for preparation and rehearsal.
-Students who fail to meet this deadline have the option of finding an accompanist who is not a member of the piano faculty, or performing a piece that has been written without piano accompaniment.
-All student accompanists must receive approval by the applied teacher of the soloist, which will be indicated on the Recital Lab form. - B. Jury Examinations and Junior Standings - 1.
-Semester Jury Examinations.
-Students enrolled for credit in applied music are required to perform before a jury of at least three members of the faculty (including the student's private instructor) each semester.
-The semester jury is waived during any semester that the student presents a juried solo recital or takes the Upper Division Examination (Junior Standing). - 2.
-Upper Division Examinations (Junior Standing.
-In all disciplines, upon completion of eight credit hours of studio instruction in the major discipline, each student is required to perform before the entire faculty of the Music Division.
-The purposes of this examination are: - a) To determine whether or not the student has mastered the technical problems of his/her instrument or voice to the extent that the student may progress to upper level applied music courses.
-Advancement to this level implies the reasonable expectation of a successful recital performance within the next two semesters. - b) To offer student and teacher objective comments and constructive criticism. - c) Completion of this jury fulfills the applied lessons requirement for the B.A. degree (called the Final Exam). - 3.
-Junior Standing juries are held only at the end of each semester of the academic year.
-Faculty will score each student's Junior Standing jury and the student will be permitted to advance to upper level studio courses only if a simple majority of the faculty scoring is positive.
-The student's applied teacher may veto a positive score by the full faculty but not a negative vote.
-The applied teacher retains the responsibility of grade assignment, unless a student does not pass the exam, in which case a grade no higher than "D" is given.
-This policy applies to Junior Recital Hearings also. - 4.
-Students performing in Junior Standing juries are required to provide the office with a hard copy of their program at least one week prior to the Junior Standing juries.
-Each student will begin with a selection of his/her choice, which will be listed first on the program.
-The faculty will then request other pieces from the program.
-The contents of the program must be approved by the student's studio teacher prior to the Junior Standing jury.
+Students also have the option of finding an accompanist who is not a member of the piano faculty, or performing a piece that has been written without piano accompaniment.
+All student accompanists must receive approval by the applied teacher of the soloist, which will be indicated on the Recital Lab form.
+The accompanist must also sign the form.